Thursday, August 25

 The title of this post refers to the punch line in a series of TV commercials in the USA for Sears Optical eyeglasses.
 The ads feature amusing skits of people in serious need of a pair of glasses, such as the woman who mistakes a police patrol car for a taxicab.
-But helped along by bravura performances from Tara L. Clark as a blind-as-a-bat cat owner and Squirty as a wild racoon who can't believe his luck, one of the skits is so funny it's gone viral on the internet.
-(Click on the link I provide above a still photo from the commercial to see the ad on YouTube.)
+But helped along by bravura performances from Tara L. Clark as a blind-as-a-bat cat owner and Squirty as a wild raccoon who can't believe his luck, one of the skits is so funny it's gone viral on the internet.
+(Click on the above link to see the ad on YouTube.)

 There is nothing funny, however, about American officials who are so blind to what the United States stands for they snuggle with governments that march to a very different drumbeat than their own.
 Yet the officials are supported in their blindness by an equally blind populace.
 So in this post I'm going to break a taboo and wrestle with topics that are only whispered about in this country: monarchism and America's involvement with it.
 To set the stage I'll start with quotes from two recent news reports:

 From the Globe and Mail (Canada), August 19, 2011:

 Stephen Harper is working to recast the Canadian identity, undoing 40 years of a Liberal narrative and instead creating a new patriotism viewed through a conservative lens.From the New York Times, August 17: